Nevena90serbiangirl/qa-portfolio/01-manual-testing/README.md

 ## Notes
 This project represents **QA thinking and documentation style used in real-world projects**.
 It focuses on clarity, traceability, and practical testing scenarios rather than academic examples.
+The application was used as a publicly accessible demo login page for QA practice purposes only.

 ---